 Public Utility Commission complaints are like negative Yelp reviews for energy providers.
 In the age of the empowered consumer, companies need to do whatever they can to avoid them.
 As any retailer on Amazon can attest, poor reviews are the quickest way to weaken a company.
 And a poor customer experience is the quickest way to accumulate poor reviews.

 According to the TCAP report, the top three complaints from energy customers revolve around billing, cramming, and provisions of service.
 While providing an intelligent customer experience requires optimization for more than just those issues, addressing those main PUC complaints will help improve overall CX.

 Using data from the Texas PUC as an example, energy companies can improve overall CX by focusing on consumers’ top three complaints.

 Every company is unique and so is every customer and their concerns.
-Energy companies can learn from the top PUC utility complaints collected nationwide and show customers that they care about their experiences.
+Energy companies can learn from the top PUC complaints collected nationwide and show customers that they care about their experiences.
 Using data from the Texas PUC as an example, energy companies can improve overall CX by focusing on billing, cramming, and provisions of service.
 Below we’ve outlined three strategies that will show current and future customers that their needs are prioritized, thereby increasing acquisition and customer lifetime value.

 #1 Complaint: Billing

 To the average consumer, energy bills are confusing and difficult to understand.
 While standard to the energy industry, “kilowatt-hours” and “British Thermal Units” seem like jargon meant to obfuscate billing practices.
 The top-ranked energy companies mitigate confusion among their customers by clearly demarcating their bills and communicating proactively with customers about charges.